 The i2 Passport is a new program developed out of the Peter T. Paul Entrepreneurship Center (ECenter) that encourages UNH Durham undergraduate students to engage in various activities surrounding ideas, innovation, and entrepreneurship on campus.

 Registration for the spring 2017 semester of i2 Passport has closed.
-Keep checking the website and your email for updates on i2 Passport events and activities!
+Pre-register for the 2017-2018 academic year of i2 Passport by emailing email@example.com.

 With the i2 Passport Program, each student who attends one of the pre-determined activities receives a “visa stamp” which equals credit/point value for that participation.
 A total of $15,000 in cash prizes is available to help the winners pay off their student debt.
 This pilot program is taking place in the spring semester of 2017, starting with the kick-off event on February 12, 2017 and ending with the final event and announcement of winners on May 8, 2017.

 - The winner with the most visa credits receives $8,000.*